-TIME:Freehold sits alongside its sister fund, TIME:Commercial Freehold, which launched in 2014.
-TIME:Commercial Freehold invests in long income property and targets an income return of 4% per annum with potential for capital growth.
-We are pleased to report that since inception the fund has consistently exceeded its target return.
+TIME:Freehold sits alongside its sister fund, TIME:Commercial Long Income, which launched in 2014.
+TIME:Commercial Long Income invests in long income property and targets a stable income return with potential for capital growth.

 TIME:Freehold invests in a diversified portfolio of ground rents, with a focus on those with long leases to provide stability, which generate steady returns.
 Investing in ground rents provides the opportunity for both capital and income growth through:

 - Regular uplifts in most of the rental income, linked to RPI, capital values or fixed uplifts

 - Sales of lease extensions, often to those obliged to extend a lease for secured borrowing purposes

 - Sales of the freehold to leaseholders looking to buy out the ground rent

 - Additional yield from provision of rooftop sites for mobile phone masts and other income such as insurance

 The fund targets a total return of 5% per annum, which to date has always been exceeded.

 - Target total return of 5% per annum, which to date has always been exceeded

 - Focus on delivering steady and predicable returns